jeffskinnerbox/.dotfiles/pkg-nvim/docs/setting-up-neovim.md

 In fact, I did try out two of these (NvChad & LazyVim) in the middle of my of journey of exploration and self study.

-But I want my editor to be set up my way.
+But I want my editor to be set up **my way**.
-Many of the plugins seemed to me of little value and I had a strong preferance for key mapping, colors, and workflow.
+Many of the plugins seemed to me of little value and I have a preferances for key mapping, colors, and workflow.
-And most of all,  a have a strong desire to understand what’s going on under the hood.
+And most of all, a have a strong desire to understand what’s going on under the hood!
-I to know how it all worked.
+I want to know how it all worked.
-Onec you customized a tool like NeoVim, you will break things and only you can fix it.
+Once you customized a tool like NeoVim, you will break things and only you can fix it.

-The end result was many hours reviewing tutorials on the web concerning configuring NeoVim, written at different times by different authors many of them being inconsistent with each other.
+The end result was many, many hours reviewing tutorials on the web concerning configuring NeoVim, written at different times by different authors many of them being inconsistent with each other.
 The NeoVim ecosystem is actively being developed and many tools and approaches are evident.